 Reasoning: Extreme Right, Propaganda, Conspiracy

 Several groups that monitor domestic terrorism and hate groups describe the Oath Keepers as extremist or radical.
 The Anti-Defamation League (ADL) describes the group as “heavily armed extremists with a conspiratorial and anti-government mindset looking for potential showdowns with the government.”
 The Southern Poverty Law Center (SPLC) lists the group’s founder as a known extremist and describes his announced plans to create localized militia units as “frightening”.
 According to the SPLC, the group espouses a number of conspiracy and legal theories associated with the sovereign citizen movement and the white supremacist posse comitatus movement.
 SPLC senior fellow Mark Potok describes the group as a whole as “really just an anti-government group who believe in a wild set of conspiracy theories.”

 Overall, we rate Oath Keepers a questionable source based on extreme right bias, promotion of conspiracy theories and others labeling them a hate group.
-(D. Van Zandt 10/15/2017)
+(D. Van Zandt 10/15/2017) Updated (11/3/2019)